Chalarangelo/30-seconds-of-code/snippets/on.md

 Adds an event listener to an element with the ability to use event delegation.

 Use `EventTarget.addEventListener()` to add an event listener to an element.
 If there is a `target` property supplied to the options object, ensure the event target matches the target specified and then invoke the callback by supplying the correct `this` context.
-Use `options` to pass options to `addEventListener` or omit it to use bubbling by default.
+Returns a reference to the custom delegator function, in order to be possible to use with [`off`](#off).
-In order to use this function with `off`, the reference to the custom delegator function is returned if the `target` option is specified.
 Omit `opts` to default to non-delegation behavior and event bubbling.

 ```js
 const on = (el, evt, fn, opts = {}) => {